Google Fiber Webpass: 5 reasons why it’s the best Internet provider for drone pilots

-As a drone pilot, I spend a lot of time thinking about the gear I need out on the road — drones, bags, spare batteries, portable chargers and the like.
-But the reality is, drone pilots spend a huge chunk of time working at home — transferring files uploading their videos to YouTube, updating their drone’s firmware and more.
-That all means you’re likely seeking to have the best Internet — and my switch to Google Fiber Webpass has convinced me that this is the way.
+Sure, drone pilots out on the road , where they need the best drones, bags, spare batteries, portable chargers, etc. out there.
+But the reality is, drone pilots like me spend a huge chunk of time working at home — transferring files uploading their videos to YouTube, updating their drone’s firmware and more.
+That all means you’re likely seeking the best Internet — and my switch to Google Fiber Webpass has convinced me that this is the one.

-Google Fiber Webpass uses millimeter wave technology to create a point-to-point wireless network.
+Google Fiber Webpass uses millimeter wave technology to create a point-to-point wireless network, delivering fast internet through the air even in places where installing fiber optic cable isn’t feasible.
 Given that it’s a mesh network, you’re looking at further reach that what you’d get with a single, traditional router.
 In short, that means you’ll get among the fastest, most reliable internet out there.
 And that’s not the only reason why it’s great.

-Here are 5 reasons why Google Fiber Webpass is the best internet service for drone pilots, bloggers, entrepreneurs and anyone who generally uses the Internet, really:
+Here are 5 reasons why Google Fiber Webpass is the best internet provider for drone pilots, bloggers, entrepreneurs and anyone who generally goes online (and doesn’t want slow speeds), really:

 1. It’s fast and reliable